 Vision Symptom Diagnostic Guide

 Visual discomfort is often misunderstood or overlooked.
-Explore common symptoms that may indicate functional vision or neuro-visual challenges - affecting children and adults - from reading difficulties to balance problems.
+Explore common symptoms that may indicate functional vision or neuro-visual challenges - affecting children and adults - from reading difficulties to balance problems, all addressable through vision therapy in Chennai.

 These symptoms are indicators - not diagnoses - and require professional functional vision evaluation.